Emma Chamberlain: Personal life

-In 2020, Chamberlain began dating singer-songwriter Tucker Pillsbury, known professionally as Role Model.
+In 2020, Chamberlain began dating musician Tucker Pillsbury, known by the stage name Role Model.
 In October 2023, E!
 News reported the couple had split after three years of dating.
 Chamberlain resides in Beverly Hills, California.

 Chamberlain practices drumming as a hobby, and she can be seen playing the drums in numerous videos.
+Chamberlain has many other hobbies, including painting, sewing, reading, and playing guitar.